DE0CH/OLL/tuned-with-irace/README.md

 ## Reproduction

-With all the dependencies installed, you should be able to reproduce the results (with the caveat of [issue CENSORED](CENSORED)) by just running
+With all the dependencies installed, you should be able to reproduce the results (with the caveat of [issue #18](https://github.com/DE0CH/OLL/issues/18)) by just running

 ```bash
 python irace_load_distributor.py full